payal-kanani/hackathon2_predict_employee_attrition/README.md

 # Predict Employee Attrition

-This project is designed to analyze employee behavior patterns and their relation to attrition rates to help employers make informed decisions and plan for timely intervention measures.
-It utilizes a synthetic dataset that mirrors real-world nuances such as work-life balance, travelling distances, and others.
+This project is designed to analyze employee behavior patterns and their relation to attrition rates.
+It aims to help employers make informed decisions and plan for timely intervention measures.
+The project utilizes a synthetic dataset that mirrors real-world nuances such as work-life balance, travelling distances, and others.

 The analysis includes data extraction, transformation, statistical testing, and visualization built using Python and its libraries such as pandas.
 We have contextualized the business implications considering the synthetic nature of the data.